• Blog

 Boost Immune System For Children

-Healthy microbiome depends on the immune system.
-Boost the immune system in children is possible through supervision of lifestyle in early age.
+A healthy microbiome depends on the immune system.
+Boosting the immune system in children is possible through the supervision of lifestyle at an early age.
 The microbiome is a bunch of microbes in the intestines weighing about 3 pounds.
-It is the same weight as for the brain.
+It is the same weight as the brain.
 Humans have nearly ten thousand microbial species.
 There are at least one hundred microbes for one human gene.
-Bacteria are responsible for biochemical activities such as digesting carbohydrates from the food of making vitamins.
+Bacteria are responsible for biochemical activities such as digesting carbohydrates from food or producing vitamins.

 The period from birth to three years is busy for children’s microbiome.
 For three years, the child’s microbiome has been continuously changing.
 By age three, the microbiome will have the same behavior pattern as adults.